7aso0ni/forum/README.md

 # Forum Application

-This directory contains the code for a web-based forum application built using Go and React.
+This directory contains the code for a web-based forum application built using Go and HTML, CSS, JavaScript.
 The application allows users to create and participate in discussions on various topics.

 ## Overview